 Once it’s finished, play your game to check if it works.

-Fix 5: Verify integrity of game files
+Fix 5: Verify the integrity of game files

-Verifying integrity of game files is a recommended troubleshooting step you should take when you’re faced with some bugs.
-It can help you verify if the integrity of your games files is intact.
+Verifying the integrity of game files is a recommended troubleshooting step you should take when you’re faced with some bugs.
+It can help you verify if the integrity of your game files is intact.
 If it is not, it’ll then restore any missing or corrupted files.
 Here’s how you can do this:

 1) Launch Steam client.
 From the LIBRARY section, right-click on Phasmophobia and select Properties from the menu.